Last of the night's quaint clan

 In grey pelisse.

-We are busy working to bring Patrick Reginald Chalmers's "The Badger" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Patrick Reginald Chalmers's "The Badger" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Badger" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.